polynomialdeva/knowledge-stack/README.md

 <p align="center"> I'm a serial bookmark hoarder so I thought this would be a good way to reduce clutter in my browser and also direct people to links more easily. </p>

 <!---
 testing note -- ADD IMAGE HERE - quick change in photoshop tbh - also make this into a html website alongside the README.md :)

+testing from cmd line
 --->

 **If any of the links are broken are unavailable, feel free to send a pull request**